I Olishem on GoogleEarth

 Even the thank-offering of a child did the priest of Pharaoh offer upon the altar which stood by the hill called Potiphar's Hill, at the head of the plain of Olishem (Abraham 1:10).

-Abraham's brief book seems to shift easily between prose and poetry.
-Chapter One opens with a cascade of poetic verve--as if the author had not a moment to lose; the second part of verse 10 shows meter:
+Abraham's book opens in a running poetic style, as if the author had both a grace for words and not a moment to lose; the second part of verse 10 even shows meter:

 which stood by the hill/